gummikana/NoMoreMoney/rules.md

 Objective
 =========

 The goal is to get as much gold as possible.
-When the economy crashes for the final time, who ever has the most gold pieces wins the game.
+When the final crash happens, who ever has the most gold pieces wins the game.

 Components